 Do Not Give Up Your Own Time

 A great tip for new grandmas is to make sure your life is still yours.
 It can be easy for excited grandparents to revolve their lives around their new grandchild.
 You should still be present in your hobbies, social circle, volunteer efforts, or job even after your grandchild is born.
 Being present and around frequently as your grandchild grows up is still important – but you should draw a line for the time you spend for yourself and time spent on your grandchild.

 As you get to know your grandchild, you will get to know their personality and habits – and sometimes you may not like all of their personality traits.
 However, as a grandma, you must love your grandchild unconditionally and accept them for who they are.
 Since you are not the parent and will not be teaching them right from wrong, they may have different beliefs or habits than you do.
 But that’s okay.
 You should be able to recognize that and accept them no matter what.

 Although this is an unknown and new phase of life that may throw many challenging obstacles your way, you should enjoy being able to watch your grandchild grow up and learn through life experiences.
 Don’t spend too much time worrying about being the perfect grandmother.
 Just like there’s no manual for being the perfect parent, there’s no manual for grandparents, either.
 Just try your best and appreciate every moment you have with your new grandchild.

 The Beginning of a New Journey

 Becoming a new grandmother is a life-changing and fulfilling experience.
+Hopefully, these tips can be useful for all new grandmas out there.
 At the end of the day, as long as you are present, you and your grandchild will have an unexplainable bond and everything will be okay at the end of the day – even if you do mess up a little along the way.
 Congratulations on becoming a new grandmother, and to all the new places and experiences this new journey will take you!